hamza-boudouche/cloud-computing-project/README.md

 because we wanted to customize the command that will be passed to the container upon its creation.

-This new Dockerfile should be put instead of the old Dockerfile (in the same location), and built using the following command:
+This new Dockerfile should be used instead of the old Dockerfile (in the same location), and built using the following command:

 ```bash